10 Essential Strategies for Preventing Shoulder Injuries in Baseball: A Comprehensive Guide for Pitchers

 • Dumbbell or cable rotator cuff exercises

-Remember to start with light weights and focus on proper form before progressing to heavier loads.
-Consult with a strength and conditioning coach to develop a program tailored to your specific needs as a pitcher.
+Remember to begin with light weights and concentrate on proper form before moving up to heavier loads.
+Check in with a strength and conditioning coach to build a program suited to your specific needs as a pitcher.

 4. Incorporate Flexibility and Mobility Exercises

-Maintaining good flexibility and mobility in your shoulder joint is crucial for preventing shoulder injuries in baseball.
-Regular stretching and mobility exercises can help improve your range of motion and reduce the risk of injury.
-Include the following exercises in your routine:
+Keeping good flexibility and mobility in your shoulder joint is crucial for preventing shoulder injuries in baseball.
+Regular stretching and mobility exercises can help boost your range of motion and lower the risk of injury.
+Work the following exercises into your routine:

 • Sleeper stretches